ericzbeard/neptune-gremlin/README.md

 The `neptune-gremlin` package is an SDK for querying an Amazon Neptune graph database using gremlin.
 Amazon Neptune is is a fast, reliable, fully managed graph database service that makes it easy to build and run applications.
-It allows you to build connections between identities, building knowledge graphs, detect fraud patterns, and make predictions.
+It allows you to build connections between identities, build knowledge graphs, detect fraud patterns, and make predictions.
 It can also simply be used as a general purpose database, which is made easier by this package.